Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 Because broth is a bit more time consuming than the other steps of the ramen making process, the broth at Ramen Factory Kyoto is made ahead of time from a family recipe.
 However, you get to pick the style of broth you want and can customize the flavors by following the recipe menu provided or by creating your own.

 The options are a chicken or fish broth that is enhanced by adding shoyu (soy sauce), miso, or salt stock.
-After combining to your liking and heating your broth on the stove you’re almost ready to pour it in your bowl!
+After combining to your liking and heating your broth on the stove you’re almost ready to pour it into your bowl!
+Remember, if you need a vegetarian or vegan broth be sure to note that in your reservation.

 Cooking The Noodles

-After you’ve prepared your broth we then finished our cooking process by flash boiling the noodles and draining them from the water.
+After we prepared our broth we then finished our cooking process by flash boiling the noodles and draining them from the water.
 Since the noodles are fresh, they only have to be cooked for a few minutes.

 At this point, we were both salivating because we couldn’t wait to dig into our very own handmade ramen!

-Before we ravenously scarfed down our ramen bowls, we had to combine all the ingredients from the steps above.
+Before we ravenously scarfed down our ramen, we had to combine all the ingredients from the steps above.
 We picked one of the fun ramen bowls from a shelf and added our noodles, broth, and protein.
-Then we chose to garnish with egg, green onion, sesame oil, and other toppings.
+Then we chose to garnish with egg, green onion, sesame oil, and a few other toppings.

-After getting everything set up, your hard work was finished!
-Dig in, and enjoy!
+After getting everything set up, our hard work was finished.
+We were ready to dig in and enjoy – which we did!

 Ramen Factory Kyoto Courses and Cost